 Impairment tests on non-financial assets, including exploration and evaluation assets, are performed whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
 The recoverable amount is the higher of fair value less costs to sell and value in use.
 Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's length transaction between knowledgeable and willing parties.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in profit or loss for the period.

-Notes to the Consolidated Financial Statements For the three months ended March 31, 2022 and 2021
+Notes to the Consolidated Financial Statements For the six months ended June 30, 2022 and 2021

-(g) Exploration and evaluation assets (continued)
+(g) Impairment of non-financial assets (continued)